iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Thematic Display

 [ViewFlags]($common) now contains a `thematicDisplay` property of type `boolean`; when set to `true`, this will enable thematic display for surfaces.

+*Note that the renderer currently does not allow surfaces which are thematically displayed to receive shadows.*

 * The thematic display will be configured based on the `thematic` property of type [ThematicDisplay]($common) on [DisplayStyle3dSettings]($common).
   * This property controls the thematic display settings of the 3d display style when thematic display is enabled.
   * [ThematicDisplay]($common) is immutable and must be constructed and altered using an underlying JSON representation.
 See the corresponding underlying [ThematicDisplayProps]($common) on the [DisplayStyle3dSettingsProps]($common).
 * Within the `gradientSettings` property on [ThematicDisplay]($common), the display system currently supports a `mode` value of `ThematicGradientMode.Smooth` of type [ThematicGradientMode]($common).
 Using this mode, the color gradient will be smoothly interpolated based on the value specified for `colorScheme` on the `gradientSettings` property of [ThematicDisplay]($common).
 If the `colorScheme` property of `gradientSettings` is `ThematicGradientColorScheme.Custom`, then the `customKeys` property must be properly configured with values.
-* For the `displayMode` property of [ThematicDisplay]($common), the display system currently supports a value of `ThematicDisplayMode.Height`.
+* For the `displayMode` property of [ThematicDisplay]($common), the display system currently supports the following values:
+  * `ThematicDisplayMode.Height`.
 Using this mode, the color gradient will be mapped to surface geometry based on world height in meters.
+  * `ThematicDisplayMode.InverseDistanceWeightedSensors`.
+Using this mode, the color gradient will be mapped to surface geometry using inverse distance weighting based on world positions and corresponding values from a list of sensors.

 See the following snippet for the JSON representation of a [ThematicDisplay]($common) configuration object: